7 World Trade Center

 Cline Bettridge Bernstein Lighting Design, Inc. Jaros, Baum & Bolles Mueser Rutledge Consulting Engineers Philip Habib & Associates James Carpenter Design Associates, Inc. Pentagram WSP Cantor Seinuk Jenny Holzer Ken Smith Workshop Ducibella Venter & Santore (DVS) Rudell & Associates, Inc. Cerami & Associates University of Illinois - Chicago Tishman Construction Corporation

-A step towards the future
+A step toward the future

 As the first building erected at the World Trade Center site since September 11, 2001, and with the site’s master plan then still in the works, 7 World Trade Center established a vision for the future of the district.
 It set a new benchmark for environmental performance as one of New York City’s first highly sustainable office towers, and transformed the public realm by restoring the Manhattan street grid and reconnecting the surrounding neighborhoods for the first time in three decades.